rebuy-de/rb-forms-barcode/README.md

 Simple example:

     var config = new Configuration {
-        // Some devices, mostly samsung, stop auto focusing as soon as one of the advanved features is enabled.
+        // Some devices, mostly samsung, stop auto focusing as soon as one of the advanced features is enabled.
         CompatibilityMode = Build.Manufacturer.Contains("samsung")
     };